 Guidance: With most of Florida's water supply originating from groundwater, it is important for agricultural operations to protect wellheads from contamination.
-Contact your WMD before installing a new well to determine if a construction permit or Consumptive Use Permit is required.
+Contact your WMD before installing a new well to determine if a construction permit and/or Consumptive Use Permit is required.

-Locate new wells away from likely pollutant sources, such as petroleum storage tanks, septic tanks, chemical mixing areas, or fertilizer storage facilities.
+Locate new wells away from possible pollutant sources, such as petroleum storage tanks, septic tanks and drainfields, chemical mixing areas, or fertilizer storage facilities.
 Regularly inspect wellheads and pads for leaks or cracks, and repair structures to prevent possible groundwater contamination.
 For existing wells, backflow prevention devices are required if injecting any fertilizers or chemicals or if connected to any potable water use.
-Cap or valve any flowing wells.